 The world is rapidly changing, and nowhere is that fact more evident than in the world of home care.
 With an aging population, it’s estimated that the number of 65 year-olds and above will nearly double by 2050, creating a serious senior care gap that needs to be addressed in the coming decades.

 In order to address the elder care crisis and combat the effects of senior isolation, many researchers are now focusing their efforts on a brand new kind of caregiving: The kind provided by robots and artificial intelligences, that is.
-Although that may sound more like the Jetsons than real life, there are already preliminary models of robot caretakers for seniors – and they’re progressing faster than you might think.
+Although that may sound more like the Jetsons than real life, there are already preliminary models of robot caregivers for seniors – and they’re progressing faster than you might think.

 The Future of In-Home Caregiving